Erik Russell Nelson

 Endocrine and Metabolic Control of Breast and Ovarian Cancer Pathophysiology

-Breast cancer remains the most commonly diagnosed cancer among women, while ovarian cancer continues to have a very poor 5 year survival rate.
+Patients with metastatic breast and ovarian cancer continue to have a very poor prognosis.
 The magnitude of this problem provides a strong impetus for studies that may lead to new chemopreventative strategies and/or lifestyle changes that reduce morbidity from these cancers.
 Therefore, the goal of our research is to elucidate the effects of the endocrine system and metabolism on breast and ovarian cancer initiation and progression.
 We integrate our expertise in physiology, endocrinology, immunology and in vivo models to pursue translational breast and ovarian cancer research.